What is an Agile Approach, Agile Pitfalls in Construction Industry?

 Agile in Execution Phase

-This is really tough to make any change in this part but still the Agile strategy will help as to divide project into more simpler chunks and invite the buy-in from client.
+This is really tough to make any change in this part but still, the Agile strategy will help to divide the project into more simpler chunks and invite the buy-in from the client.

 Agile Strategy in Construction | Pitfalls

 Agile scope in Construction management is not that brilliant as in a software development project but still, it helps wherever applicable.
 Following are major issues needs to be addressed while thinking in Agile strategy on a capital construction project.

 - Not as adaptive to change during execution phase – as cost changes exponentially as project progress